MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 There are helper parameters to separate overall cluster setup to more stages:

-1. *zookeeper\_deployed*=**false**, *hdfs\_deployed=***false**: zookeper quorum and journal nodes quorum
+1. *zookeeper\_deployed*=**false**, *hdfs\_deployed=***false**: zookeeper quorum and journal nodes quorum
 2. *zookeeper\_deployed*=**true**, *hdfs\_deployed=***false**: HDFS format and bootstrap (primary and secondary NN), setup and launch ZKFC and NN daemons
 3. *zookeeper\_deployed*=**true**, *hdfs\_deployed=***true**: enable History Server and RM state-store feature, if enabled

 These parameters are not required, the setup should converge when setup is repeated.
-They may help with debuging problems though, because less things will fail if the setup is separated to several stages over the whole cluster.
+They may help with debugging problems though, because less things will fail if the setup is separated to several stages over the whole cluster.

 **Example**: